julianjohannesen/flickr-pwa/README.md

 - View search results below the search area
 - Routes reflect search terms (or nav link)
 - Error handling when a search term returns no results (try '@@@')
-- A faux 404 page for invalid routes
+- A faux 404 page for invalid routes (Please note that this will not work on Netlify.
+Instead, users will be redirected to the homepage.)
 - An About page for information about the project
 - Users can enter a search directly in the URL by appending '?query=whatever'.
 Use '%20' to separate multiple search terms, e.g. '?query=cute%20animals%20in%20sombreros'.